Innovation 2019 will feature speakers from the worlds of government and business, both in the UK and overseas

 In 2009 he joined the Federal Ministry of the Interior as Deputy IT Director.
 In 2016 he became Director General, and is now responsible for Digital Society, Organisation and Digitisation of the Administration and Information Technology, as well as the Federal Academy of Public Administration.

-Chief Information Officer of the Government of Canada
+Chief Information Officer of Canada

 Prior to his appointment as CIO, Alex was the President and Chief Executive Officer of the Canada Science and Technology Museums Corporation.
 From 2011 to 2014, he was Vice-President of Government Affairs and Business Development at OpenText; and prior to that, he managed various teams and programmes at the Canadian International Development Agency, Foreign Affairs and International Trade Canada, Natural Resources Canada, and Library and Archives Canada.